 To keep from paying taxes on earnings from investments, you can’t withdraw money before age 59 ½ and must have owned the retirement account for at least 5 years.

 Because you can contribute at any age, anyone who earns income or is already retired can contribute to a Roth IRA.

-This type of IRA helps you think ahead to the future and save money on taxes.
+This type of IRA helps you think ahead to the future and save money.

 As your business or personal goals change, you may consider getting both types of IRAs to serve as a dependable financial safety cushion.